donnamcmaster/mcboots/README.md

 * several areas are still WIP, including comments and entry meta for post_type 'post'
 * app.css and the bootstrap js files are not currently being minimized

+As of July 2018, I've begun development on McBoots 4, which incorporates Bootstrap 4.
+It is still in a private repository.
+Contact me if you are interested.

 ## Installation and Setup

 I'm not including build files with the project at this time.
 The only file that needs compilation is assets/less/app.less.
 It is compiled into assets/css/app.css.
 App.less includes the bootstrap files.